 • Children’s fitness tax credit – Although eliminated on the federal level a few years ago; Yukoners with children under the age of 16 who are registered in a physical activity from a prescribed program, can claim up to $1,000 per child of this refundable credit.

-• Yukon First Nations income tax credit This credit is available to people living on Yukon First Nations Settlement Lands of an eligible First Nation and is part of the tax-sharing arrangement.
+• Yukon First Nations income tax credit – This credit is available to people living on Yukon First Nations Settlement Lands of an eligible First Nation and is part of the tax-sharing arrangement.
 It ensures that a taxpayer living on settlement land doesn’t pay more tax than if they resided on non-settlement land.
-More information on claiming this credit can be found at this CRA link.

 A complete list of non-refundable tax credits and other credits or deductions for Yukon residents can be found at the following CRA link: Yukon tax and credits.